notthebee/ansible-role-ubuntu_autoinstall/README.md

 ### Variables
 **boot_drive_serial** – the serial number of the drive where you want to install Ubuntu.
 You can find it out using `ls /dev/disk/by-id`.
 Make sure to omit the interface (e.g. **ata-** or **scsi-**).

 You can also use **/dev/sd*** to point the installer to the boot drive, but please, for the love of God, **do not** do that on a production server.
-The installer **wipe the drive** specified in this playbook without confirmation or remorse.
+The installer will **wipe the drive** specified in this playbook without confirmation or remorse.

 Other variables are more or less self-explanatory and can be found in defaults/main.yml